-For the customer who has never rented mobility equipment before, the differences between renting a scooter, wheelchair or powerchair can be quite confusing.
+For the customer who has never rented limited mobility aids before, the differences between renting an elderly scooter, wheelchair or powerchair can be quite confusing.
 Customers frequently ask us, “What is the best mobility equipment for my needs?”
-Below are simple differences and descriptions about scooters, wheelchairs, and powerchairs.
+Below are simple differences and descriptions about elderly scooters, wheelchair options, and powerchairs.

-Manual wheelchairs require human power for movement.
+Manual wheelchair options require human power for movement.
 They are light, maneuverable and collapsible.
-If you are on one of the smaller ships or if you are traveling with a companion who is willing to push the wheelchair, manual wheelchairs may be the best option.
+If you are on one of the smaller ships or if you are traveling with a companion who is willing to push the wheelchair, manual wheelchair options may be the best choice.
 When cruising, there are times when a passenger must use the ship’s tenders (small boats) to visit ships’ ports of call.
-Because situations may occur where mobility scooters may not be carried off-board, such as sea conditions, we encourage guests to ask about ordering a manual wheelchair in addition to their mobility scooter.
+Because situations may occur where mobility scooters may not be carried off-board, such as sea conditions, we encourage guests to ask about ordering a manual wheelchair in addition to their rental mobility scooter.
 We generally recommend mobility scooters when you are on a larger ship, have not used a wheelchair before and when you want your independence.

 Powerchairs operate by using a joystick controller on the armrest.
-They are often used by individuals who do not have the dexterity or mobility to use a mobility scooter.
-Due to the complicated nature of using the joystick, we do not recommend ordering a powerchair unless you have previously used one and feel comfortable as cruise ship hallways are more narrow and more difficult to use in that environment.
+These limited mobility aids are often used by individuals who do not have the dexterity or mobility to use a rental mobility scooter.
+Due to the complicated nature of using the joystick, we do not recommend ordering a rental powerchair unless you have previously used one and feel comfortable as cruise ship hallways are more narrow and more difficult to use in that environment.

-When renting through Special Needs Group/Special Needs at Sea, customers have an option of three types of powerchairs: standard, heavy duty or bariatric.
+When renting limited mobility aids through Special Needs Group/Special Needs at Sea, customers have three choices of portable powerchairs for rent: standard, heavy duty or bariatric.
 The maximum weight capacity for powerchairs is as follows: standard powerchairs - 249 lbs.; heavy duty powerchairs - 349 lbs.; and bariatric powerchairs - 500 lbs.
 Powerchairs may be used indoors or outdoors.

 Should you still have questions about the differences between the equipment, you may always talk to one of our customer service reps by calling 954 585-0575 or toll free 800 513-4515.